landonepps/airplay2-receiver-sound/README.md

 # Experimental Airplay 2 (forked with sound)

 > Very quick python implementation of AP2 protocol using **minimal multi-room** features
-> - built and originally created by [openairplay](https://github.com/openairplay/airplay2-receiver)
+> - created and forked from [openairplay](https://github.com/openairplay/airplay2-receiver)

 ![IMG_489B6A3DA261-1](https://user-images.githubusercontent.com/48214337/117120989-55222c00-ad94-11eb-9520-2e22e601eb45.jpeg)

-With only little changes made from the original, it showcases **streaming Audio to/from virtual-receiver devices with AirPlay 2** for learning/debugging/playing in an easy, reproduceable and working way.
+With only little changes made from the original, it showcases **streaming Audio to/from virtual-receiver devices with AirPlay 2** for learning/debugging/playing in an easy, reproducible and working way.

 ## Features and possibilities

 - Create a virtual device receiving AirPlay 2 streams and plays them

-- Config latency / delay to match playing speed of other devices
+- Config latency/delay to match playing speed of other devices

 - Control speaker volume individually from the streaming device